 Music and other audio

-Podcasts can be either streamed or downloaded to listen to later, and they’re available through services like iTunes and Stitcher.
-You can also stream audio files you own to other devices (such directing your phone to play audio files via your Bluetooth speaker) within your home.
+Podcasts can be either streamed or downloaded to listen to later, and they’re available through services like iTunes, Stitcher, and Audible.
+You can also stream audio files you own to other devices (such as directing your phone to play audio files via your Bluetooth speaker) within your home.

-Some of the most popular video streaming services today are YouTube (still!), Netflix, Amazon Prime, Hulu, Google Play, and the newest large-scale edition to the scene: Disney+.
+Some of the most popular video streaming services today are YouTube, Netflix, HBO Max, Amazon Prime, Hulu, Google Play, and Disney+.

 Video streaming saves you a lot of time and hassle.
 Instead of downloading large files, which would occupy a lot of storage space on your device, you can watch whatever you want without having to store anything.

 However, you may have problems if you try to stream your favorite content from abroad.
 Many sites are geo-blocked, meaning they restrict certain content to certain areas.
 If you’re traveling and want to access your favorite content from back home, you can still do so, but you’ll have to use a VPN .